 Angel: Yes Mr. Staker, we'll do everything we can.

-- The plot of the infamous movie Burn Hollywood Burn is that a director can't use the Alan Smithee pseudonym because his name is Alan Smithee.
+- The plot of the movie An Alan Smithee Film: Burn Hollywood Burn is that a director can't use the Alan Smithee pseudonym because his name is Alan Smithee.

 - In David Fincher's Se7en, the detectives think that the name used on the serial killer's library card, "Jon Doe", is an obvious fake.
 However, they later find out that his legal name actually is "Jonathan Doe" — several unfilmed scenes from the script elaborate that he was an orphan raised in a parochial school, hence the made-up last name.

-- The book Patient Zero give us the name of Sargent Harvey Rabbit, a.k.a.
+- The book Patient Zero give us the name of Sergeant Harvey Rabbit, a.k.a.
 Bunny Rabbit.
-(Also probably a reference to Harvey, a film and play about a possibly imaginary rabbit.
+(Also probably a reference to Harvey, a film and play about a possibly imaginary rabbit.)

-- Hubert Bigend plays it straight in the Bigend Books in that his family name is pronounced "Bayh-jhan", but he pronounces it "Big end" because he likes to annoy people.
+- Hubertus Bigend plays it straight in the Bigend Books in that his family name is pronounced "Bayh-jhan", but he pronounces it "big-end" because he likes to annoy people.
 In Zero History, Gareth pronounces it as two separate words - "Big End".

 Stand Up Comedy